mohammedarbaz119/AssigmentSubmission/README.md

    pnpm install
    ```

-3. **Environment variables**: Create a `.env` file in the root directory with the following variables:
+3. **Environment variables**: Create a `.env` file in the root directory with the following variables and fill in the appropriate Secrets:
    ```
    MONGO_URI=mongodb://localhost:27017/your-db-name
    SECRET=your_jwt_secret